venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

 Developing ontological model will help in framing questions related to equity research in a systematic and concise manner.
 For example some sample questions are listed below

-- Which Stocks are in GrowthStage has high return in last quarter?
+- Which Stocks are in GrowthStage and has high return in last quarter?
 - Which Banking stock gave most return in year YYYY?
 - Current year Stock price > Last year stock price?
 - List stocks that are eligible to be in X portfolio?